webcomponents/webcomponents.org/README.md

 This branch contains the packages for a new version of webcomponents.org

-The currently deployed version is on the `` branch.
+The currently deployed version is on the `old-site` branch.